 - A URL intended for public use

 You can use the stable, auto-assigned URL provided on the first deployment of your service as the public URL on fully managed Cloud Run.
+To determine the URL of a deployed service:

 Creating private services